nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `filter event CELEBRITY_NAME`

-- The search is case-insensitive. e.g. `bernice yu` will match `Bernice Yu`
+- The search is case-sensitive. e.g. `bernice yu` will not match `Bernice Yu`
 - The order of the keywords matters. e.g. `Bernice Yu` will not match `Yu Bernice`
 - Only the **full celebrity name** is searched.
 - Only full name will be matched. e.g. `Ber` will not match `Bernice`